dpawlows/ComputationalPhysics/lessons/L3/overview.rst

   - Determine the permissions for your files for the owner, group and other users.
   - Modify file permissions.
   - Write basic bash scripts and execute them.
+  - Modify your bash startup file to set some aliases and modify other shell features.